dhruvan005/Web-Dev-Small-Projects/README.md

-# Javascript small project
+# Web-Devlopment small projects

- This Repositorie includes small Javascript project for understanding the basic
+ This Repositorie includes small web dev project for understanding the basic